 HOW DOES IT WORK?

 Place your order by clicking on the link below.
-Deliveries will take place on dates and times at the addresses as outlined in our newsletter.
+Deliveries will take place on dates and times at the addresses as outlined on this website.
+For details scroll down.

 By clicking on the link you will get an order form.
 Select the products you want to order Select the drop-off point closest to you At the end of the form, click the “Terms Agreement” and submit to PLACE THE ORDER.